 Butler Han cleared his throat and began the talk, glancing at his notes from time to time.

 “His full name is Kim Jihun.
 He has poor background and currently is living only with his sickly grandmother.
 According to one of the sources, his parents died seven years ago at the sea.
 They were fishermen.
 Kim Jihun will be twenty two next month.
 He’s exemplary student and master in martial arts, but his personality is a problem.
-He’s outsider.
-He hates people and being in crowd.
-He even goes to school on foot just to not be around the people.
+He’s an outsider.
+He hates people and being in a crowd.
+He even goes to school on foot, just to avoid contact with people.
 He becomes aggressive, when someone touches him without his permission.
-But he also hates violence against weaker and uses martial arts to the self-defense.
+But he also hates violence against weaker and uses martial arts to self-defense.
 That’s because he’s been bullied in elementary school, because of his background.
 He’s doing currently two part-time jobs: in pizza delivery and at the market, selling fish.
 But still he has not enough money to pay for his grandmother medicaments and hospital bills.”
 Butler Han looked at Elder Park with consternated face.
 “However, from what I observed for one week, he not even once looked depressed.
 Although he smiles rarely, he seems very determined, regardless of the situation’s difficulty.”

 Elder Park nodded slowly, as if he was analyzing every word he heard.